manji-0/blog/docs/blog/2021/the-dangers-of-depending-on-gmail.md

 My argument is simple: Don't let one service provider do everything for you and you should manage aliases for email.

-It would be ridiculous to have all the services you depend on become unusable due to a case of your inadvertent misuse or false positive detection of malicious data by the service provider.
+It would be ridiculous to have all the services you depend on become unusable due to a case of inadvertent misuse or false positive detection of malicious data by the service provider.

 It's fucking ridiculous to say the least, especially when an email address, which is a kind of signature on the Internet, is involved in such an accident and becomes unusable.